-If there is a change in your child's school transportation routine (baby-sitter, going home with friends, riding home with parents instead of on the bus), a note must be provided to the school stating where, when, and how often this is to occur.
-Please date and sign the notes to both the bus driver and office.
-CHILDREN WILL NOT BE ALLOWED TO CHANGE THEIR USUAL TRANSPORTATION ROUTINE WITHOUT SUCH A NOTE.
-We also ask that such arrangements not be made over the telephone.
-In an emergency, phone call messages will be accepted, but we cannot guarantee messages after 1:00 PM will be delivered.
-A Special Transportation Request form may also be required for long-term changes.
+If there is a change in your child's after school transportation routine (baby-sitter, going home with a friend, riding home with parents instead of the bus), you can make this change using the School Dismissal Manager system.
+You may also make this change by sending a note to the school stating where, when, and how often this change is to occur.
+STUDENTS WILL NOT BE ALLOWED TOCHANGE THEIR USUAL TRANSPORTATION ROUTINE WITHOUT A